 Today, Nantucket is frequented by affluent East Coasters.
 The shoulder season is the best time to visit, with comfortable temperatures, fewer crowds, and less inflated hotel prices.

 Many travelers rent bikes to explore, whereas others opt for Jeeps with over-sand permits.
 Visitors must explore at least one of the island’s three lighthouses.

 Brant Point Lighthouse is an easy walk from the ferry.

 Sankaty Head Light is located along the popular Sconset Bluff Walk, a scenic pathway behind private homes offering stunning coastal views.

 Great Point Lighthouse is accessible only by Jeep.

 Nantucket Boat Basin is another must-see.
 This full-service marina is home to boutique shops and waterfront accommodations.
 Alternatively, many travelers stay at the iconic White Elephant, the island’s top luxury hotel.

 After a day of exploration, visitors can enjoy a refreshing beer at Cisco Brewers, Nantucket’s exclusive craft brewery.
 This island hot spot offers coast-inspired beers and live music.

 Suggested by Elena from The Carry-On Chronicles

-Boston is a must-visit in New England.
+Boston is a must-visit in New England, and one of the top East Coast getaways.
 Its architecture, food, and history are all common reasons for adding it to your itinerary.